silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 In addition to the semantic properties, Unicode also provides reference algorithms for certain complex processes for which the correct implementation may not be self evident.
 In this way, the Standard is not only defining semantics properties for characters, but is also guiding how semantics should be interpreted.
 This has an important benefit for users in that it leads to more consistent behaviour between software implementations.
 There is also a benefit for software developers who are suddenly faced with supporting a wide variety of languages and writing systems: they are provided with important information regarding how characters in unfamiliar scripts behave.

 **It is important that characters are used in a way that is consistent with their properties**

-### Character semantics and behaviours

-As explained in “[Character set encoding basics][iws-character-encoding-basics]”, software creates the impression of understanding the behaviours of writing systems by attributing **semantic character properties** to encoded characters.
-These properties represent parameters that determine how various text processes treat characters.
-For example, the SPACE character needs to be handled differently by a line-breaking process than, say, the U+002C , COMMA character.
-Thus, U+0020  SPACE and U+002C , COMMA have different properties with respect to line-breaking.

-One of the distinctive strengths of Unicode is that the Standard not only defines a set of characters, but also defines a number of semantic properties for those characters.
-Unicode is different from most other character set encoding standards in this regard.
-In particular, this is one of the key points of difference between Unicode and ISO/IEC 10646.

-In addition to the semantic properties, Unicode also provides reference algorithms for certain complex processes for which the correct implementation may not be self evident.
-In this way, the Standard is not only defining semantics properties for characters, but is also guiding how semantics should be interpreted.
-This has an important benefit for users in that it leads to more consistent behaviour between software implementations.
-There is also a benefit for software developers who are suddenly faced with supporting a wide variety of languages and writing systems: they are provided with important information regarding how characters in unfamiliar scripts behave.

 ### Where the character properties are listed and described